How Much Does It Cost to Put in a Subfloor in 2025?

 Subfloor Replacement Cost Factors

-The cost to replace your subflooring.
-Prices range between $3 and $10 per square foot, depending on the material you choose, like plywood or treated plywood.
-For a 300-square-foot room, you can expect to pay between $900 and $3,000.
-To estimate your costs, multiply your room's length by its width to find the square footage, then multiply by the cost per square foot of your chosen material.
+Plan on paying $3 to $10 per square foot to replace subflooring.
+The exact price hinges on the material you pick—standard plywood, treated plywood, or a specialty panel.
+To estimate your costs, multiply your room’s length by its width to find the square footage, then multiply by the cost per square foot of your chosen material.

 Location

-The location of the subfloor in your home is a factor in your total cost.
-For example, subfloor replacement for a bathroom costs around $120 to $400 total.
-If you're replacing concrete slab flooring in a 1,500-square-foot basement, you might pay as much as $3,000 to $10,000, including labor and materials.
+Where the subfloor sits in your home affects the final price.
+For example, subfloor replacement for a bathroom costs an average of $120 to $400.
+If you’re replacing concrete slab flooring in a 1,500-square-foot basement, you might pay as much as $3,000 to $10,000, including labor and materials.
 Here is a breakdown of average subfloor replacement costs by location in your home.

 RoomAverage Cost